-Encounter between terrorists, security forces breaks out at J&K’s Nagrota
+4 JeM terrorists gunned down in encounter at Nagrota, J&K

-Jammu, Nov 19: An encounter has broken out between the terrorists and security forces in the Nagrota area of Jammu and Kashmir.
+Jammu, Nov 19: Four Jaish-e-Mohammad terrorists have been killed an encounter with security forces in the Nagrota area of Jammu and Kashmir.

 The gun battle started at around 5 am near the toll plaza in the Ban area of Nagrota on the Jammu-Srinagar highway.
 Jammu district police chief SSP Shridhar Patil said that around 5 AM some terrorists opened fire at security forces near Ban Toll Plaza in Nagrota area.